johnsonafool/urop_web/README.md

-# urop_web

-## this is the website for city science using mern stack
+# urop_web, this is the website for city science using mern stack